£50 - Qurbani / Cow Share

 WHO CAN RECEIVE ZAKAT

-According to the Islamic rulings, there are eight types of people who we can give our Zakat to.
-These are:
+According to the Islamic rulings, Zakat may only be paid to Muslims.
+There are eight types of people or causes we can give our Zakat to, namely:

 • The poor – people who have no wealth or income